 Important Tips for Registering Online

-To register for summer, fall, or May Term classes, first schedule an appointment to meet with your advisor beginning March 23.
+To select May-term, summer, or fall classes, schedule an appointment to meet with your advisor beginning March 24.
 Following the advising appointment, your advisor will authorize you to register in Self-Service.

 When courses are selected and submitted for advisor approval, your advisor will receive an email message indicating that you have courses ready for review.
 After the advisor approves/denies each course, you will receive an email message indicating that the advisor has reviewed your schedule.
 You may then log in to Self-Service to check the status of each course.

 Schedule changes may be made in Self-Service until the day before classes begin.

 If two class meeting times conflict or overlap and the instructors have approved the conflict, register for one of the courses and ask the instructor for the other course to email the Registrar’s Office stating that you have obtained permission to enroll despite the conflict.